armando-palacio/opticomlib/CONTRIBUTING.md

 - Make sure your changes do not break any existing functionality.
 - If you are adding a new feature, make sure to include appropriate test and examples.
 - If you are fixing a bug, make sure to include a test that reproduces the bug and is fixed by your changes.

+### Commits conventions

+For the commit messages, we follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+This convention makes it easier to understand the changes made in the repository and helps with automatic versioning and changelog generation in future.

+Conventional commits are a standard for structuring commit messages in software development.
+They help maintain a clear and consistent change history.
+Here is a list of some of the common conventional commit types:

+1. **feat**: It is used to denote a new feature added to the code.
+2. **fix**: It is used when correcting an error or a defect in the code.
+3. **docs**: Used for changes or additions related to documentation.
+4. **style**: Used for changes that do not affect the meaning of the code (whitespace, formatting, etc.).
+5. **refactor**: It is used when a modification is made to the code that does not correct errors or add functionality.
+6. **test**: It is used to add missing tests or modify existing tests.
+7. **chore**: Used for changes in the construction process or maintenance tasks.
+8. **perf**: It is used when changes are made that improve performance.
+9. **revert**: Used to revert a previous commit.
+10. **build**: Used for changes related to the build system, such as adjustments to build configuration, dependencies, build scripts, etc.
+11. **ci**: Used for configuration changes or continuous integration (CI) scripts, such as CI workflow adjustments, automated test setup, etc.
+12. **deps**: Used for updates, additions or deletions of project dependencies.
+13. **merge**: It is used for branch mergers, indicating the merger of one branch into another.
+14. **config**: Used for changes to project settings that do not fall into other categories, such as changes to configuration files, environment settings, etc.
+15. **migration**: Used for changes related to data migration, database schema changes, etc.
+16. **vendor**: Used for updates or changes to third-party libraries or external components.

 ### Before opening a pull request, make sure that